Architectural integrity through architectural elements is the indelible mark of historic homes and landmarks.

 Architectural elements grab and hold my attention.

-In our city we have a block that is known as Mansion Row.
+Locally we have a block of homes known as Mansion Row.

 Anchoring the far left corner of the block stands the Thompson-Hargis Mansion.